zakaria-mokri/ai-data-analyst-copilot/README.md

 AI Data Analyst Copilot is a full-stack data analysis application that allows users to upload a CSV file, ask questions about the dataset in natural language, and receive structured analysis with a plain-English explanation.

-The project uses a deterministic rule-based planner to translate supported natural-language questions into specific Pandas analysis tools.

-This keeps the application free to run while demonstrating a planner → tool → result architecture that can later be extended with an LLM-based planner.
+The current version uses a deterministic rule-based planner instead of a paid LLM API.
+This keeps the project free and predictable to run while preserving a planner → tool → result architecture that can later be extended with an LLM.

 ## Features

-* CSV file upload and validation
+* Upload and inspect CSV files
 * Automatic dataset profiling
-* Dataset preview
-* Column and data-type inspection
-* Missing-value analysis
-* Numeric dataset summaries
 * Natural-language analysis requests
-* Rule-based tool selection
+* Rule-based analysis planning
-* Automatic column matching
+* Automatic tool selection
 * Numeric summary analysis
 * Top-values analysis
 * Pearson correlation analysis
+* Plain-English answers
+* Visual result cards and charts
 * Structured Pydantic API responses
-* Plain-English result explanations
-* Visual analysis cards and charts
 * FastAPI backend
 * Next.js frontend
-* Interactive FastAPI API documentation
+* Interactive API documentation
 * Health-check endpoint

 ## How It Works